ghuntley/workshops/README.md

 # License

-This workshop was created by Geoffrey Huntley and Javier Candeira who have released it under the [Creative Commons Attribution 4.0 International License](LICENSE).
+This workshop is available under the [Creative Commons Attribution 4.0 International License](LICENSE).
+If you use this material to conduct your own workshop, please share feedback by creating a new issue on GitHub.
+If you see an opportunity to improve the courseware please send in a pull-request with the improvement.